fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

 Hypothesis, layering is the only viable option.
 First principle reasoning suggests the fast blockchain approach is logically flawed.

-The blockchain trilemma posits that no single system can maximize censorship resistance (termed “decentralization”), security, and high-throughput simultaneously \- only two of the three are achievable.
-Security is non-negotiable, leaving systems to choose between censorship resistance and throughput.
+The blockchain trilemma posits that no single system can maximize censorship-resistance (termed “decentralization”), security, and high-throughput simultaneously \- only two of the three are achievable.
+Security is non-negotiable, leaving systems to choose between censorship-resistance and throughput.
 For a decentralized blockchain serving billions, this seems like a Catch-22: prioritize resistance, and scalability falters; prioritize throughput, and trust erodes.
 Proponents of the fast blockchain approach point to this Catch-22 when they argue that sacrificing some censorship resistance is a necessary evil; there is no other way to scale DeFi to billions of users.

-Yet this framing overlooks a critical distinction: the trilemma governs \*individual features\*, not entire ecosystems.
+Yet this framing overlooks a critical distinction: the trilemma governs *individual features*, not entire ecosystems.
 By isolating features into specialized components, a blockchain can bypass the trilemma entirely, achieving both resistance and throughput within a cohesive whole.
 It is effectively synergy: "the whole is more than the sum of its parts".